Department of Undergraduate Theology

 MILD-364 Crit.Thinking & Writ. for Min.
 3 Credits

 This course is designed to teach the student to write well-stated, grammatically correct, thesis-driven essays.
 Attention is given to academic and professional writing styles, reasonable presentations, the elements of an argument, and means of efficient research.
 This course must be passed with a "C" or better to fulfill requirements for graduation.
 A student receiving a "C-" or lower must retake the course to earn the required grade for graduation.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Fall and Spring.